Roronoa-17/TF_ZTM/README.md

 - Evaluating Food Vision mini's predictions
     - Finding the most wrong predictions (on the test dataset)
 - Making predictions with Food Vision mini on our own custom images

+05-05-2024
+- evaluating model's performance using confusion matrix for 101 classes of food.